refaktor/rye-website/content/meet_rye/basics/calling_functions.md

 ; prints: Hello World!
 ```

-**Print** function takes one value (an argument) and prints it.
-We call it by naming it and provide an argument, in this case a text to print.
+The **print** function takes one value (an argument) and prints it.
+We call it by naming it and providing an argument, in this case a text to print.

 ## Return values